 If you wish to work and stay in Japan for a long time and maybe want to apply for a Permanent Residency one day, it is necessary to plan ahead.

 If you wish to obtain a working visa in Japan, make sure that you have a degree or a relevant work experience required.
 If staying in Japan is a part of your future projects, the studies, the training and the work experience you choose are very important, and they need to be chosen in the way that would allow you to obtain an appropriate visa.

-It is also essential to see what are the kind of jobs offered to people of foreign nationals in Japan, knowing that you will not be able to obtain a working visa if you don't have a job waiting for you in Japan.
+It is also essential to see what kind of jobs are open to foreign nationals in Japan as well as the requirements to get the job and qualify for the work visa, knowing that you will not be able to obtain a working visa if you don't have a job waiting for you in Japan.